 Does Breastfeeding Impact Your Sex Life?

-I often encounter clients in my practice who are new parents and experiencing significant changes in their sex lives after having children.
-One factor that may be overlooked is how breastfeeding can impact women’s sexual experiences.
-In this blog, I will delve into the impact of breastfeeding on women’s sexual experiences and offer some advice on navigating this transition.
+I often see clients in my practice who are new parents and experiencing a lot of changes in their sex lives after having a baby.
+Of course, having a child can change your life a lot, but one of the factors that parents and healthcare providers often overlook is how breastfeeding can affect women’s sexual experiences.
+In this post, I will try to delve into the impact of breastfeeding on women’s sexual experiences and offer some advice on navigating this transition.

 How does breastfeeding impact women’s sex drive?

 1. When a woman breastfeeds, prolactin, a hormone that stimulates milk production, is also released.
-Prolactin levels increase in response to breastfeeding and can impact vaginal dryness, discomfort and sex drive.
-This can make sexual activity uncomfortable and less enjoyable for many women during breastfeeding.
+Prolactin levels increase in response to breastfeeding and can cause vaginal dryness and low libido.
+This vaginal dryness on its own leads to discomfort during penetrative sex and, subsequently, lower sex drive.

-2. Breastfeeding can also influence a women’s physical comfort during sexual activity.
-It can cause sore nipples and breast engorgement, which can make sexual activity uncomfortable or unpleasant.
-Additionally, the physical act of breastfeeding can cause changes in the breast tissue and nipple sensitivity, which can also impact sexual pleasure.
+2. Breastfeeding can also influence a woman’s physical comfort during sexual activity.
+It can cause sore nipples and breast engorgement, which can make sexual activity uncomfortable or unpleasant for many.
+Additionally, the physical act of breastfeeding can cause changes in the breast tissue and nipple sensitivity, which can also negatively affect sexual pleasure.

 3. Emotionally, breastfeeding can potentially impact women’s sense of self and body image.
-The demands of breastfeeding can result in exhaustion, overwhelm and feeling “touched out”.
-Some women may struggle with their bodies due to weight gain, stretch marks, and breast size and shape changes.
+The demands of breastfeeding can result in fatigue, overwhelm and feeling “touched out”.
+Some women may struggle with their new bodies due to weight changes, stretch marks, and breast size and shape changes.
 These factors can impact an individual’s self-esteem and desire for sex.

-So, what can you do to navigate these changes?
+So, what shall we do to navigate these changes?

-6. Seek support: It is very common for women to struggle with body image issues or emotional challenges related to breastfeeding and sexuality.
-Please consider seeking support from a therapist or counsellor who specializes in these areas.
-There is no shame in seeking help; it can be a valuable resource during this time of transition.
+5. Seek support: It is very common for women to struggle with body image issues or emotional challenges related to breastfeeding and sexuality.
+Please consider seeking support from a therapist or counsellor specialising in these areas.

 Remember to be patient with yourself as you navigate this transition, and remember that it is natural for your sex life to shift during this time of significant change.